Yigdal Elohim chai v’yishtabbach

 At the beginning of the 14th century, the 13 Articles of Faith were adapted into a lengthy poem by the Jewish-Italian poet Immanuel ben Solomon (or Manoello Giudeo, ca. 1261–ca. 1335), in his Maḥberot Immanuel.
 In short, “Maḥberot contains poems on love, wine, and friendship, riddles, epigrams, epistles, but also poetry of a serious nature, such as elegies and religious poems.”[5]
 This work was first published in Brescia in 1491, while the most recent scholarly edition was published in Jerusalem in 1984.
 The fourth part of this collection contains his poetic interpretation of the 13 Articles, which extends to 72 lines.
 A translation into English could not be located for review.

 The Yigdal as it is known today, beginning “Yigdal Elohim ḥai v’yishtabbaḥ” (יִגְדַּל אֱלֹהִים חַי וְיִשְׁתַּבַּח), is most often credited to Daniel ben Judah (fl.
 14th cen.) of Rome, based on the research of Samuel David Luzzatto in Mavo le-mahzor ke-minhag Bene Roma (1856).
 The Yigdal is constructed in thirteen rhyming couplets, all the rhymes being the same.
-Some scholars, especially Hartwig Hirshfeld (1920), see the Yigdal as a condensed adaptation of Immanuel ben Solomon’s poem, or perhaps is by Immanuel himself.
+Some scholars, especially Hartwig Hirshfeld (1920), have seen the Yigdal as a condensed adaptation of Immanuel ben Solomon’s poem, or perhaps is by Immanuel himself.
 Hirshfeld argued, “Both have the same meter, the same rhyme, and many similar expressions and clauses, and several half-lines are identical.”[6]
 For more on the ascription to Daniel ben Judah, see Clark Kimberling (CDH), and see the back-and-forth between Hirshfeld and Alexander Marx, all listed in the bibliography below.

 The Hebrew text and a prose English translation of the Yigdal are given below, as in the Hebrew Hymnal for School and Home (1910), along with two traditional melodies, harmonized in four parts.